jenkinsci/stashnotifier-plugin/readme.md

 server and check the URL in the browser.
 The URL
 <tt>http://georg@localhost:7991/projects</tt> e. g. reveals the
 server base URL, which is <tt>http://localhost:7991</tt> in this case.
-2. Use the [Credentials Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) to select credentials for stash
+2. Use the [Credentials Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) to select credentials for Stash.
+Please note that SSH credentials (public/private key) from Jenkins that might be added to Stash are **not** used for the authentication.
+Typically, in order to access Stash you would add a service account (username and password) to Jenkins.

 That's it.
 If you have configured everything correctly, Jenkins will notify your Stash instance of subsequent builds.
 The result is illustrated on